 Foalish Misadventures ends with the curse removed, but the town still utterly wrecked, setting the start of At the Grand Galloping Gala.

 Bizarre Taste in Food: Trixie, in spades.
-For example, she's been known to impale a whole apple on a carrot and drench both in caramel, and she favors chili powder in her hot chocolate.
+For example, she's been known to impale a whole apple on a carrot and drench both in caramel, and she favors sauerkraut on her pancakes.

-Though to be fair, the chili and hot chocolate combo is mildly popular in real life to the point that Hershey sells pre-mixed powder, and there are candy bars consisting of these two ingredients.
+One of her favorite combinations, chili powder in hot chocolate, is mildly popular in real life.
+Hershey's sells pre-mixed cocoa powder with this flavor, and there are candy bars consisting of these two ingredients.

 Scootaloo uses liquid rainbow, which was too spicy for even the canon Pinkie, as dip.